 The highlight of Majuli was our visit to the shop of master mask-makers and performers, who demonstrated their creative skills for us and performed a version of the Ramayana, an ancient Sanskrit epic which follows Prince Rama's quest to rescue his beloved wife Sita from the clutches of Ravana with the help of an army of monkeys.
 It was incredible, and I have photographs and video clips in the show to let you see this special cultural gem.

 We then visited Kaziranga National Park, home to one third of the world’s remaining Indian one-horned rhinoceroses, huge beasts that feel like a bridge to the days of dinosaurs.
-This population has made an incredible resurgence due to a program that arms rangers (500 of them) and instructs them to shoot intruders.

 We stopped along the highway to visit a tea plantation, spending time walking with the women who gather the valuable leaves into baskets, working as a team in the fields, wearing colorful large hats to protect them from sun and rain.